Commercial Cardboard Diversion Program

 Businesses who produce large amounts of cardboard should contact a local hauler to determine what cardboard recycling service is right for them.

 Small loads of cardboard could be recycled at some local landfill sites or recycling centres.
-Click to view a pdf Map (opens in a new window).

 The Commercial Cardboard Diversion Program encourages the minimization of cardboard being deposited into landfill by levying a surcharge on the landfill user fees.
 Any commercial load of waste that contains more than 5% cardboard will be subject to a surcharge under the Municipal Solid Waste Tipping Fee and Site Regulation Bylaw No. 3166, Amendment 3187, 2020.
 Removing this recyclable item from the waste stream will save valuable landfill space, energy, and resources.